Adapting to Misspecification: Setup

 Consider a researcher who observes data or initial estimate $Y$ taking values in a set $\mathcal{Y}$, following a distribution $P_{\theta,b}$ that depends on unknown parameters $(\theta,b)$.
-We use $E_{\theta,b}$ to denote expectation under the distribution $P_{\theta,b}$.
-While we develop many results in a general setting, our main interest is in possibly misspecified models in a normal or asymptotically normal setting.
+Let $E_{\theta,b}$ denote expectation under the distribution $P_{\theta,b}$.
+We will study possibly misspecified models in a normal or asymptotically normal setting.
+Results covering more general models are available in a prior version of this paper \citep{armstrong2023adapting}.

-\begin{main example} The random variable $Y=(Y_U,Y_R)$ consists of an ``unrestricted'' estimator $Y_U$ of a scalar parameter $\theta\in\mathbb{R}$ and a ``restricted'' estimator $Y_R$ that is predicated upon additional model assumptions.
+The random variable $Y=(Y_U,Y_R)$ consists of an unrestricted estimator $Y_U$ of a scalar parameter $\theta\in\mathbb{R}$ and a restricted estimator $Y_R$ that is predicated upon additional model assumptions.
 The additional restrictions required to motivate the restricted estimator make it less robust but potentially more efficient.
 To capture this tradeoff, we assume that $Y_U$ is asymptotically unbiased for $\theta$, while $Y_R$ may exhibit a bias of $b$ stemming from violation of the additional restrictions.
-We focus on the case where $Y_R$ is a single scalar-valued estimate, but extensions to vector-valued $b$ are possible as well.
+We focus on the case where $Y_R$ is a single scalar-valued estimate, but extensions to vector-valued $b$ are provided in Appendix \ref{details_and_proofs_appendix}.

-It will often be convenient to work with the quantity $Y_O=Y_R-Y_U$, which gives an estimate of the bias in $Y_R$ that can be used in a test of overidentifying restrictions.
+It will often be convenient to work with the quantity $Y_O=Y_R-Y_U$, which gives an estimate of the bias $b$ that features in conventional tests of over-identifying restrictions.
 We work with the large sample approximation

-The variance matrix $\Sigma$ is treated as known, which arises as a local approximation to misspecification.
-In practice, the asymptotic variance will typically be measured via a consistent (``misspecification robust'') variance estimate.
-In the special case where $Y_R$ is fully efficient the restriction $\rho\sqrt{\Sigma_U}\sqrt{\Sigma_O}=-\Sigma_O$ ensues because the unrestricted estimator equals the restricted estimator plus uncorrelated noise.
-As famously noted by \citet{hausman_specification_1978}, one can compute $\Sigma_O$ in this case simply by subtracting the squared standard error of the restricted estimator from that of the unrestricted estimator.